 - Validation of technology performance

-Eligible small businesses can request a voucher for use at a National Laboratory valued between $50,000 and $300,000.
+Eligible small businesses can request a voucher to use at a participating DOE national lab.
+Vouchers are valued between $50,000 and $300,000.
 Businesses can apply for multiple rounds, but are capped at $300,000.

 Round 1: CLOSED

 Round 2: CLOSED

 - Download the Notice of Opportunity: Request for Assistance (RFA)

 - Download the Request for Assistance (RFA) Template